Bejarano03/IT115-final-project/README.md

 ## Purpose

-This is my finaly project for my IT115 course taken at North Seattle College.
+This is my final project for my IT115 course taken at North Seattle College.

 ## Technologies